garylirocks/quickrefs/terraform.markdown

 ```
 #### Locals

-  Used to simplify the config and avoid repetition
+  - Used to simplify the config and avoid repetition
+  - Can only be used in the module where it is defined

   ```terraform
   locals {